 An additional seven samples of RAP/RPM and an additional six samples of RCA have been received from a combination of Pooled Fund member states and additional sources located in Colorado, Ohio and New Jersey.
 WisDOT has promised an additional RCA sample.
 Particle size distributions, moisture density relationships, and bench-scale resilient modulus testing in accordance with NCHRP 1-28a has been completed for each of the fifteen materials.
 Additional tests were performed on the seventeen materials to determine the specific gravity, absorption, and impurity content.
+Wet PSD test was performed on all RCA and RAP materials.
+Replicate specific gravity and absorption testing is planned to support the original findings.
 LA abrasion testing was performed on the four MnROAD materials.

-Future work includes LA abrasion testing for three of the larger RCA samples (Texas, Colorado, and Michigan).
-Sulfate soundness testing is planned for yet-to-be selected

-RCA and RAP samples.
+Future work includes LA abrasion testing for three of the larger RCA samples (Texas, Colorado, and Michigan) and Micro-Deval testing for MnRoad Materials (RCA, RAP, Blend, Class5).
+If the results from Micro-Deval Test will be consistent with LA Abrasion test results, Micro-Deval Test will be done for other selected RCA and RAP samples..
+Sulfate soundness testing is planned for yet-to-be selected RCA and RAP samples.